Possible battery convert with some questions

 I use the battery option on occasions where dampness (not wetness) makes cleaning the track impossible.
 Batteries used are a pair of 9.6V NiMH in parallel.

 The Aristo-Craft 27Mhz.
 Train Engineer is the controlling method.
 The TE receiver for the battery car has been mounted on a protective plastic base which allows it to be sited in any of the types of rolling stock mentioned above.
 I have four Aristo-Craft locos which have the battery, as supplied when new, switch option and connecting plugs.
-A good system, in my opinion, especially if you are inept at soldering, re-wiring or generally tampering with locos innards. etc.. :happy:
+A good system, in my opinion, especially if you are inept at soldering, re-wiring or generally tampering with locos innards. etc.. :laugh:

 One thing, of which we can be sure, is that battery control methods are improving and will increase as times passes.
 The merits of costs, it seems to me, are only when making an your initial decision about how to power your trains.
 If you already have suitable mains powers supplies then good batteries are not necessarily a cheap alternative: besides unless you use solar power then mains electricity is needed to recharge them (unless you are in the sticks/boonies and run a generator ( WOW! the price of diesel fuel in the UK :crying:).